TwoStarLightMints/AnkiCardFormatter/README.md

 $ python card_gen.py <name of txt>
 ```
 When entering the name of the txt file, DO NOT include the extension.

+## File Descriptions
+### card_gen.py
+Takes in a text file with marking syntax and converts it into a valid html styled card to be used in write_anki_txt.py.
+### write_anki_txt.py
+Takes in the processed text from card_gen.py and adds the necessary syntax to create a valid importable anki txt file.